oVirt/ovirt-site/source/feature/asynctaskmanagerchanges-3.3.html.md

 The benefit for oVirt from these changes is to have better usage of SPM tasks in the system - by giving better handling of cases of engine crashes , providing a better mechanism for execution validation of commands and and to give better association between tasks and the command execution flows.

+### Testing

+This feature is mostly code change and introduces changes that should be implemented by various commands.
+Currently, 3 commands/flows in the system use the new mechanism:

+      * Hibernate VM
+      * Create Template
+      * Create snapshot

+The things that can be tested are: 1.
+Test case 1 (Check for regression) Make sure that the 3 commands are normally , as they did in oVirt 3.3 After each flow execution make sure that async_tasks table is clear.

+2. Test case 2 (Restart ) Try to restart engine during execution of commands.
+The commands should not suceed, unless all tasks were executed on VDSM.

 ### Dependencies / Related Features

 These fixes are a part of the on going effort around the Async Task Manager changes.
 See also [1](http://wiki.ovirt.org/wiki/Wiki/AsyncTaskManagerChanges)